-At Shields Law Firm, our entire focus is on helping individuals with special needs get the help they need.
+At Shields Law Firm in Houston, our entire focus is on helping individuals with special needs get the help they need.
 Our legal professionals work only in this area, so they know how difficult it can be to access government benefits.

-What Is Medicaid Planning?
+What is Medicaid Planning?

-Medicaid planning is a type of service provided by professionals who are skilled in preparing an applicant to submit their Medicaid application.
+Medicaid planning is a service provided by professionals skilled in preparing applicants to submit their Medicaid applications.
 This is sometimes a simple process.
 In fact, merely assisting someone in gathering and preparing the appropriate documents for submission falls under this umbrella.
 Of course, things can also be much more complicated.

-If you’re living with a disability or have a special needs child, you know that $40,000 in a year doesn’t go a long way.
-In fact, raising a special needs child can cost four times the national average of raising a child without disabilities.
+If you’re living with a disability or have a child with special needs, you know that $40,000 in a year doesn’t go a long way.
+In fact, the cost of raising a child with special needs can be four times the national average of raising a child without disabilities.